-This is an exciting opportunity to serve as a Research Navigator for the Brain Injury Outcomes (BIOS) Division, which is also an NIH funded JHU Trials Innovation Center (TIC).
-BIOS (an academic research organization) incorporates the TIC, which is part of an initiative to create the Trial Innovation Network as part of the Clinical and Translational Science Award (CTSA) Program.
+This is an exciting opportunity to serve as a Research Navigator for the NIH funded JHU Trials Innovation Center (TIC).
+The TIC is part of an initiative to create the Trial Innovation Network as part of the Clinical and Translational Science Award (CTSA) Program.
 In this position, there are opportunities to work with a high functioning, cutting edge team that will study, understand and improve multi-site translational research.
 This position requires a person with clinical trial design expertise and regulatory experience in working with IRBs and master/standard agreements.
 Autonomy, creativity, and critical thinking skills are strongly encouraged and definitely welcomed.

 Specific duties & responsibilities: